gargsaar/singlepage_website_ni/_posts/2019-09-04-not-everybody-gets-a-second-chance.markdown

 date:   2019-09-04
 header-style: text
 lang: en
+subtitle: It's difficult when you don't get a second chance, so make the most of first - always
+description: >-
+  It's difficult when you don't get a second chance, so make the most of first - always.
+image: >-
+  /assets/images/post_images/sorrow.png
+optimized_image: >-
+  /assets/images/post_images/sorrow.png
-tags: Story
+tags: [Short Story, Empathy]
-categories: story
+category: life
+author: sarthakgarg
+paginate: true
 ---
 Rahul works with IBM, New York.
 It has been 6 years since he moved to the US right after his graduation.
-He is single and lives with his parents.
+He lives with his parents.
+He hardly speaks to them.
+Like every year, he was waiting for Tina's call; and like every year, she didn't.
 It's his birthday today.
-He has planned to take his mom and dad out for a dinner after a long time.
-He doesn't speak to them much.
-Like every year, he tried calling Tina as the first thing on his birthday.
-She didn't answer the call.

 Tina lives in Mumbai with her daughter Samira.
-Back in college, Tina and Rahul were like eyes of a face, always together.
+Back in college, Tina and Rahul were always together.
 Tina  always stood for her decisions.
 She was fearless and welcomed the future in all of it’s unknown mystery.
 Rahul was bright, emotional, and timid.
 He couldn't go against his parents.
 As opposite attracts, they too got attracted and fell in love.

-When he was about to leave for office, around 10 in the morning, his phone rang.
-It was Tina.
-A promising smile emerged on his face.
+When he was about to leave for office after a long wait, his phone rang.
+He coudn't believe, it was Tina.
+A smile emerged on his face.

 Last time they spoke was 6 years back on their graduation day.

-In absolute joy, he swiped the green button.
+In absolute joy, he said, "Hi".

-"Hi Rahul," she said in a low voice.
+"Hi," she replied in a low voice.

+His excitement disappeared in a furry.
+All he has been wanting for 6 years was to speak to her, but when the moment was here, he couldn't speak a word.

 A tear rolled down his eye.
-All he has been wanting for 6 years was to speak to her, but when the moment was here, he couldn't speak a word.

-There was a silence, long and expected.

-After a pause, he gathered the strength to say, "I'm sorry."
+He gathered the strength.
+All to say, "I'm sorry."

 He knew that this was his only chance.